HiLab-git/PyMIC/docs/source/usage.wsl.rst

    The configuration items vary with different WSL methods.
 Please refer to the API of each built-in WSL method for details of the correspoinding configuration.
+   See examples in `PyMIC_examples/seg_wsl/ <https://github.com/HiLab-git/PyMIC_examples/tree/main/seg_wsl/>`_.

 Built-in WSL Methods
 --------------------

-:mod:`pymic.net_run_wsl.wsl_abstract.WSLSegAgent` is the abstract class used for weakly-supervised learning.
-The built-in WSL methods are child classes of  :mod:`WSLSegAgent`.
+:mod:`pymic.net_run.weak_sup.wsl_abstract.WSLSegAgent` is the abstract class used for weakly-supervised learning.
+The built-in WSL methods are child classes of  `WSLSegAgent`.
-The available WSL methods implemnted in PyMIC are listed in :mod:`pymic.net_run_wsl.wsl_main.WSLMethodDict`, and they are:
+The available WSL methods implemnted in PyMIC are listed in `pymic.net_run.weak_sup.WSLMethodDict`, and they are:

 * ``EntropyMinimization``: (`NeurIPS 2005 <https://papers.nips.cc/paper/2004/file/96f2b50b5d3613adf9c27049b2a888c7-Paper.pdf>`_)